0E9B061F/0E9B061F.github.io/src/blog/i-ching-stick-drying-rack.md

 ::fig[:e[European goldenrod|{{url.gr002}}] (*Solidago virgaurea*), :w[Carl Lindman|Carl Axel Magnus Lindman], 1796]{#icp-gr-002 pos=left}

 I've also given some thought to the nativity of the materials I'm using and can't decide whether it would be better to use a native or introduced species.
 Initially I thought that the *chi* of a native species might be most in tune with my own and with this place.
 On the other hand, I myself am (I suppose) introduced, by the same process that introduced these plants, and in that sense their *chi* might resonate better with my own.
 For now I think I'll produce sets of stalks using both, and take this factor into consideration when divining with either.
-I also wonder if it wouldn't be better to attempt to align the *chi* of the stalks to the questioner and their question, rather then to the diviner (or perhaps with consideration to both), in which case it would be good to have multiple sets to choose from.
+I also wonder if it wouldn't be better to attempt to align the *chi* of the stalks to the questioner and their question, rather than to the diviner (or perhaps with consideration to both), in which case it would be good to have multiple sets to choose from.

 # Current Work